bbc2281/project_festival/README.md

-All commits under the local username annabel and GITHUB acoount Bell-alt represents my individual contributions.
+All commits under the local username annabel and the GitHub acoount Bell-alt represents my individual contributions.